 Half of making the right choice is getting our option set right.

-If your option set regarding your friends includes only two possibilities - "should I stay" and "should I go" - you may be limiting yourself into paralysis.
-All or nothing options make deciding hard to do when option neither is appealing, and having to choose between two bad options may be may be why you're on the fence.
+If your option set regarding your friends includes only two possibilities - "should I stay" or "should I go" - you may be limiting yourself into paralysis.
+All-or-nothing options make deciding hard to do when neither option is appealing.
+Having to choose between two bad options can keep you on the fence.

 There could be other ways to go, like interacting less often but still being there when they need you (you don't see them regularly but you'll drive each other to the airport).
 Or interacting just as much but in different ways (you'll go bike riding together but you won't go out to dinner).

 So ask yourself: are there other options?

 Are you being threatened, or do you just feel that way?

 Our brains are wired to respond to danger.
 It's what keeps us alive.
 Our brains do this by being highly efficient, which means cutting corners where they need to be cut.
 Why think slow when you can save energy and just decide?

 But there's a drawback to this.
 By thinking quickly (which is natural), we miss things, important facts, details, or data that can keep us from making the wrong choice too fast.